Jmpmen/project-management-app/README.md

 A project management app used for managing different projects.

-The user has the ability to create a task, update, delete, and add comments to existing tasks.
+The user has the ability to create a new project or task, update, delete, and add comments to existing tasks.

 This is a project for a client which aims to help them manage their projects efficiently.